-3.2 CCC site analysis and size
+3.2 BLC site analysis and size

-The location for the CCC was critical in determining the desired effect.
-The two main alternatives were to have (i) a CCC located centrally in the area or (ii) procure the services from an operator with external warehouses.

-Some of the considerations were that the location had to be central enough to be close to operations yet sufficiently far from the area to minimise all transports into the worksite area.
+Determining the location for BLC was critical in determining the desired effect.
+One of two main alternatives was to not have a local BLC but instead procure the services from an operator with external warehouses, making it unnecessary to build a facility.
+The other main alternative was to build a local BLC situated within the urban development area.
+The location was to be so central that BLC could be close to operations yet sufficiently far from the area as to minimise all transports into the worksite area.
 The area had to be big enough to accommodate the need for storage over a two to three-week production period.
-The location chosen was a local port location near Ropsten's entrance parking with a renovated quay that would also provide the potential for, or at least facilitate, sea transport.
+A port location near Ropsten's entrance parking lot with a renovated quay would also provide the potential for, or at least facilitate, sea transport.